The term bubble should indicate a price that no reasonable future outcome can justify.”” – Cliff Asness

 As arguably the most prominent supporter of the efficient market hypothesis (EMH), Fama doesn’t believe asset bubbles exist.
 When asked if he thought markets were efficient during the recent Financial Crisis, Fama said, “I think [markets] did quite well in this episode.
 Prices started to decline in advance of when people recognized that it was a recession and then continued to decline.
 There was nothing unusual about that.
 That was exactly what you would expect if markets were efficient.”
 But how can this be?
 Of course there are bubbles…right?

 In the aftermath of the Housing Crisis most academics and investors have gravitated toward the view that bubbles do exist, but debating the existence of bubbles is not really interesting.
 What matters is whether bubbles can be identified before they pop, or if they are only visible in hindsight.
 Eugene’s view is that bubbles can only be identified in retrospect.
 If investors could consistently forecast bubbles then they would cease to exist because investors would bid down their prices before they got too high.
-Therefore, even if bubbles exist, the term is not useful because a process for identifying bubbles can’t, in his view, be used to beat the market.
+Therefore, in his view, even if bubbles exist, the term is not useful because a process for identifying bubbles can’t be used to beat the market.

 Shiller essentially defines a bubble as having two components: a run up in prices and a divergence from fundamentals.
 Recognizing a run up in prices is easy.
 The hard part is defining and measuring “fundamentals”.
 In 2000, stock prices were high relative to “fundamentals” which Shiller defined as the 10 year average of corporate earnings (i.e. cyclically adjusted price-to-earnings or CAPE).
 In 2006, home prices were high relative to “fundamentals” which Shiller defined as household income and rental rates.
 With the benefit of hindsight it is easy to see that these assets were overpriced.